ppresto/aws-consul-pd/README.md

 # aws-consul-pd
 This repo builds the required AWS Networking and EKS resources to run self hosted Consul clusters on EKS in two different regions.
-Transit gateways are peered to allow for inner-region connectivity to test distributed services and failover with Consul.
+Transit gateways are peered to allow for inner-region connectivity to test distributed services and failover  use cases with Consul.

 ## Pre Reqs
 - Consul Enterprise License `./files/consul.lic`